 St. Patrick's Court

 Five queen candidates and five king candidates make up St. Patrick’s court.The five king and five queen candidates make up St. Patrick’s Court.
 These 10 individuals are present at all Engineers’ Week activities.
 They represent E-Week and the College of Engineering at the University of Missouri.
 At the St. Pat’s Ball, one queen candidate and one king candidate will be crowned the Queen and King of Engineers’ Week.
+Apply now.

 This is one of the oldest and greatest honors that can be bestowed upon an Engineer at Mizzou.